AR-js-org/studio-backend/README.md

 const branchName = github.branch; // store this
 ```

-The package will use the PAT to create repo, branch, set up Pages, commit all the files and trigger
+The provider will use the PAT to create repo, branch, set up Pages, commit all the files and trigger
 a Pages build.

 **TODO**: storage service for saving token, repo and branch name